Sillybutts/Blaster-Bits/Indra/Indra Extended Stock (4 lengths)/README.md

 If you want, you can print the stockspacer part and use it as a hole drilling guide on an existing bButt print instead of printing the new bButt print with the holes already in it.

 These use 6 4-40 screws.
-I also made a version that uses 3 10-32 long screws, but I think thats really overbuilt.
+I also made a version that uses 3 10-32 bolts, but I think thats really overbuilt.
 If people break these, then I'll release that.

 <img src="images/IndraExtendedStock1.png" style="width:400px;">